Mr Benjamin Rigby

 - Research Assistant (MRC/CSO Social & Public Health Sciences Unit)

-Ben is a research assistant in the MRC/CSO Social and Public Health Sciences Unit, where he primarily supports the complexity in health programme to develop and apply research methods that are designed for understanding the various interdependent factors that shape the impact of interventions and policies aimed at improving heath and to reduce health inequalities.
+Ben is a Research Assistant in the MRC/CSO Social and Public Health Sciences Unit, where he primarily supports the complexity in health programme to develop and apply research methods that are designed for understanding the various interdependent factors that shape the impact of interventions and policies aimed at improving health and to reduce health inequalities.

-Ben joined Glasgow University from Durham University in June 2021, where he continues to study for his ESRC NETDC-funded PhD in social policy.
-His doctoral research explores how notions of complexity and systems-thinking are considered and implemented in physical activity policy.
+Ben joined Glasgow University from Durham University in June 2021, where he completed his ESRC NETDC-funded PhD in social policy.
+His doctoral research explored how ideas of complexity and systems-thinking are considered and implemented in physical activity policy.
 In 2019, Ben spent three months working for Public Health England as part of the UKRI policy internship scheme.

 Ben previously also read for a BA Sport, Exercise and Physical Activity (2012-2015) followed by an MA Social Research Methods (Social Policy; 2016-2017), both at Durham University.